 Milwaukee M12 Fuel 2553-20

-Read Full Review: Milwaukee M12 Fuel 2553-20
+Read review: Milwaukee M12 Fuel 2553-20

 Best Bang for the Buck

-Why You Should Trust Us?
+Why You Should Trust Us

-Here at TechGearLab we strive to offer the most accurate and thorough reviews for our readers as possible.
-To ensure that there is zero bias in our reviews we purchase all of the products that we test at full price, and we never accept any demos or freebies of any kind from manufacturers.
-The TechGearLab cordless impact driver review team is comprised of Ross Patton, David Wise, Max Mutter, and Austin Palmer.
+Here at GearLab, we strive to offer our readers the most accurate and thorough reviews possible.
+We purchase all of the products that we test at full price, and we never accept any demos or freebies of any kind from manufacturers.
+The GearLab cordless impact driver review team is comprised of Ross Patton, David Wise, Max Mutter, and Austin Palmer.
 Review Editor Ross has spent countless hours with an impact driver in his hands during his years working in the HVAC industry as well as building custom features for a world-class snowboard park.
-Senior Review Editor David grew up using power tools, as his dad was a general contractor for 30 years.
-He also has an education in mechanical engineering from MIT and has used a plethora of tools for a multitude of projects including deepwater surveying robots.
+Senior Review Editor David grew up using power tools and also has a degree in mechanical engineering from MIT.
+He has also used a plethora of tools for a multitude of projects, including deepwater surveying robots.
 Austin, our senior research analyst, has plenty of experience with impact drivers from his experience working on oil rigs in Texas as well as being an avid DIY specialist.
-For certain categories, we like to also look to outside sources to gain some input to add to our own in-house expertise.
-We left the lab to spend some time testing at our friend Chris Liscola's workshop to get his opinion on the drivers.
-Chris has 30 years of construction experience under his belt, and has been creating his own custom live-edge wood slab furniture for more than a decade.
+For this category, we also left the lab to spend some time testing at our friend Chris Liscola's workshop to get his opinion on the drivers.
+Chris has 30 years of construction experience under his belt and has been creating his own custom live-edge wood slab furniture for more than a decade.